Home » Ghost Tour Locations » Gettysburg » The Farnsworth House

 The scent of cigars, the echoes of heavy breathing, and the disembodied notes of a Jew’s harp also have pestered Farnsworth staff as they go about their jobs.

-The ghosts of Gettysburg are so real that multiple visitors have approached them and tapped them on the shoulders, thinking they were tour guides!
-Join US Ghost Adventures to see the eerie side of Gettysburg and its bloody, battle-torn, and haunted history.
+The ghosts of Gettysburg and the civil war are so real that multiple visitors have approached them and tapped them on the shoulders, thinking they were tour guides!
+Join US Ghost Adventures to see the eerie side of Gettysburg and its bloody, battle-torn, and haunted history with the battlefield encompassing the entire town, its buildings, its civilians, and the soldiers that occupied it for the bloodiest three days in America’s history.

 Since 2013, US Ghost Adventures has offered entertaining, historic, and authentic ghost tours of America’s most haunted cities.
 We deliver fun yet honest accounts of hauntings across the nation for curious people of all ages.
 Our ghost stories are based on historical research, but that doesn’t mean they won’t send a chill down your spine.